AI Codex

 "Here is a support response from our AI assistant.
 Here are our evaluation criteria: [criteria].
 Rate this response on each criterion and flag any issues."

 Run this across your eval set and you get fast, structured feedback that's cheaper and faster than human review — while still being substantive enough to catch real problems.
-Use human review for calibration, Claude-as-judge for scale.
+Use human review to calibrate, Claude reviewing Claude for scale.

 What good looks like